hungledut/hungledut.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**

-🛰 2024/11/15: I officially got the admission to School of Computer Science and Engineering, The University of Aizu, Japan
+🛰 2024/11/15: I officially got the admission to a Master's Program at the School of Computer Science and Engineering, The University of Aizu, Japan